reasonmethis/lightlang/README.md

 ### Performing Google Searches, Web Scraping, and PDF Ingestion

-This section walks through examples of how to use LightLang's capabilities for performing Google searches, web scraping (both regular and Firecrawl methods), and ingesting content from PDFs.
+This section walks through examples of how to use LightLang's capabilities for performing Google searches, web scraping, and ingesting content from PDFs.

 #### Performing Google Searches

 LightLang integrates with SerpAPI to perform Google searches and retrieve search results.
-You can use the `search_with_serp_api` function to search for queries and get top results.
+You can use the `search_with_serp_api` function to search for queries and get top results:

-Example: Performing a Google Search

 ```python
 from lightlang.abilities.web import search_with_serp_api